How To Send Emails In Bulk

 Emails with personalized subject lines have 50% higher open rates.
 Therefore, try to personalize your marketing emails.
+It is the best way to send mass emails.
 Most email marketing tools let you create email templates with variables such as a prospect’s first name.
 When you send the email, the recipient’s first name will appear in the email, thereby adding a personal touch to your email blasts.

 Instead of a ‘do-not-reply’ address, use a real ‘from’ email address.
 It’s preferable to make your email recipients feel like they’re communicating with an actual person.
 Don’t you think a person is more likely to engage with emails from a real person rather than ones from a bot?
 Whenever you are in such a dilemma, step into your recipients’ shoes, and you will get your answer.

 5. Keep mobile devices in mind

 When writing the subject lines of your email, remember that you should optimize it for mobile devices.
 According to emailmonday.com, mobile will account for up to 77 percent of email opens, depending on your target group.
 So, you have to optimize your email for mobile devices.
 Here’s what you must do,